2023 Career Development Award

 • An awardee must hold a faculty/staff position up to and including the rank of assistant professor (or equivalent).

-• No more than five years and nine months may have elapsed since the first faculty/staff appointment (after receipt of doctoral degree) at the assistant professor level or equivalent (including, but not limited to, instructor, research assistant professor, research scientist, staff scientist, etc.).
+• No more than six years may have elapsed since the first faculty/staff appointment (after receipt of doctoral degree) at the assistant professor level or equivalent (including, but not limited to, instructor, research assistant professor, research scientist, staff scientist, etc.).
 If the candidate held the title of instructor during postdoctoral fellowship or residency years due to clinical or teaching responsibilities, that period of time does not count against the eligibility period for applying for the Career Development Award.
 The AHA will consider interruptions of work experience due to extenuating circumstances and clinical training.

 • The applicant must demonstrate that adequate time will be devoted to ensuring the successful completion of the project.